Hoffman1996/Big-Data-Analysis/README.md

 ## Project Objective

-To preprocess and analyze large-scale data using distributed computing techniques in Spark, with the goal of identifying key factors that correlate with depression among students.
+The objective of this project is to preprocess and analyze large-scale data using distributed computing techniques in Apache Spark, with the aim of identifying key factors correlated with depression among students.
+Ultimately, the goal is to support early detection and intervention by providing data-driven insights that can serve as a tool for preventing or mitigating depression in academic environments.

 ## Dataset